redpesk-core/afb-app-manager/docs/overview.md

 It includes: **Security-Manager**, **Cynara** and **D-Bus** compliant to Cynara.

 Two patches are applied to the security-manager.
-These patches are removing dependencies to packages specific of Tizen but that are not needed by AGL.
+The goal of these patches is to remove specific dependencies with Tizen packages that are not needed by AGL.
 None of these patches adds or removes any behaviour.

-**Theoritically, the security framework/model is an implementation details that should not impact the layers above the application framework**.
+**In theory, the security framework/model is an implementation details that should not impact the layers above the application framework**.

 The security framework of Tizen provides "nice lad" a valuable component to scan log files and analyse auditing.
-This component is still in developement.
+This component is still in development.

 The application framework